 The typical range for a sniper attack is 300 to 600 meters with medium-caliber rifles.
 Shots from 800 to 1,000 meters are the exception.
-However, heavy sniper rifles (.50-caliber, 12.7-mm, 14.5-mm, and 15-mm) with ranges of 1,200 to 1,500 meters are now proliferating around the world.25
+However, heavy sniper rifles (.50-caliber, 12.7-mm, 14.5-mm, and 15-mm) with ranges of 1,200 to 1,500 meters are now proliferating around the world.

 Manufacturers of 50 caliber sniper rifles also claim accuracy at these and even greater ranges.
 "With confirmed hits out to 1800 meters, the Barrett model 82A1 is battle proven," Barrett Firearms states in its promotional brochure.
 In fact, U.S. forces using Barrett M82A1s routinely engaged Iraqi forces out to a range of 1,600 meters (1,750 yards) during the 1991 Gulf War.
 For readers familiar with Washington, DC, this is roughly the distance from the Smithsonian Institute Metro stop to the West Front of the Capitol, where inaugural ceremonies are held.
 Another manufacturer, Aurora Tactical, says that its Model 650 Special Light Anti-Materiel Rifle (SLAMR) "enables a skilled marksman to deliver exceptionally accurate fire on targets in excess of 1500 yards."
-28
+Page 1800 meters also calculate the same provided in the sa

 These ranges, in the vicinity of one mile, are at the outer limits of what may be expected from a skilled marksman.
 But they should not be dismissed as beyond the reach of dedicated terrorists like Al Qaeda, especially given the civilian training available and discussed in Section Four.
 In fact, some expert observers consider the 1000 yard range-the equivalent of 10 football fields end to end-to be comfortably within the grasp of the serious shooter.
 For example, two publications reviewing the performance of a new entry into the 50 caliber market, the ArmaLite AR-50, addressed the range question.
 American Rifleman, the NRA's official journal, said the .50 BMG is "ideally suited for precision target shooting at distances of 1000 yds. or more."
 The Small Arms Review, dedicated to the arcana of military weaponry, said, "It turned out that hitting something at 1000 yards was not the challenge.
 The real challenge was finding a place to safely shoot at a target 1000 yards away."
+The same stream of the challenge was finding a place to safely shoot at a target 1000 yards away."